odu-cs625-datavis/public-fall23/syllabus.md

 In compliance with PL94-142 and more recent federal legislation affirming the rights of disabled individuals, provisions will be made for students with special needs on an individual basis.
 The student must have been identified as special needs by the university and an appropriate letter must be provided to the course instructor.
 Provision will be made based upon written guidelines from the University's [Office of Educational Accessibility](https://www.odu.edu/accessibility).
 All students are expected to fulfill all course requirements.

 Students are encouraged to self-disclose disabilities that have been verified by the Office of Educational Accessibility by providing Accommodation Letters to their instructors early in the semester in order to start receiving accommodations.
 Accommodations will not be made until the Accommodation Letters are provided to instructors each semester.

-### Seeking Help

-The course Canvas site should be your first reference for questions about the class.
-If you have questions about course requirements or materials, post questions using the class Canvas Discussion Board.
-For extra help, attend office hours.

 ## Academic Integrity